I need YOU to make my books the best they can be. And best of all, you read my books for FREE before anybody else even knows they exist.

 For more advice on giving bad news and being tactful, visit this page.
 (Note: It’s not on my site.)

 If you can’t finish a book because life gets in the way, that’s okay, just let me know as soon as you can.
 And if you’re still interested in reading future books for me, I’ll press pause until next time by keeping you as part of the team until you’re ready to get back in action.

 Deadlines?
 What deadlines?

 All things come in time.
 Although I publish myself, that doesn’t mean I don’t have deadlines.
 I have a publishing schedule in order to keep on track with everything I’ve promised my readers.
 I’ll expect you to keep as close to my deadlines as you can, so that I have time to revise based on your feedback before publication.

-You’ll need to finish reading all three books of the series by September 30.
+You’ll need to finish reading all three books of the series by the end of January 2021.

 If you only finish giving me feedback on one or two books by then, that’s fine, too.
 Either way, if you survive, your name will appear in the print and ebook Acknowledgments of any of the books you finished!

 BookFunnel is an awesome service that allows me to send you secret codes so you can download the ebook version to whatever device you prefer.
 Here’s how it works:

 - I’ll beam a new file to you using BookFunnel.

 - You’ll use the code to download it or beam it directly to your ereader, Kindle, tablet, smartphone, or other app or device of choice.